Hawthorn leaf, flower & berry

 - Cardiovascular system health

 - Healthy blood circulation

 Blood vessels, including arteries, veins and capillaries, are important components of the circulatory system, responsible for transporting blood within the body.
 Arteries move the oxygenated and nutrient-rich blood to muscles and organs while veins carry the blood back to the heart and capillaries exchange water and chemicals between the blood and tissues.
 Arteries and veins help regulate blood flow by contracting the inner muscle layer via the autonomic nervous system.

 Heart muscle function

-The heart muscle beats or contracts at continuous and regular intervals to push blood in and out of the heart, through the rest of the body and then back to the heart.
-Maintaining a regular heartbeat, or rhythm, ensures a continuous flow of blood throughout the body.
+The heart muscle beats or contracts at continuous and regular intervals to push blood in and out of the heart, throughout the rest of the body, and then back to the heart.
+Maintaining a regular heartbeat, or rhythm, ensures a continuous smooth flow of blood throughout the body.